 The policies approved by the Board of Directors form the governing framework for overall risk management.
-The key policies in this regard are Anti-money laundering policy, Insider Trading Policy, Chinese Wall Policy, Conflict Resolution Policy, Arm's Length Policy, Anti-Bribery and Anti-Corruption Policy.
+The key policies in this regard are Anti-Money Laundering (AML) & Combating Financing of Terrorism (CFT) Policy, Code of conduct for Prevention of Insider Trading, Framework for Managing Conflicts of Interest, Arm's Length Policy, Anti-Bribery and Anti-Corruption Policy.
 Business activities are undertaken within this framework.
 Independent groups such as Compliance and Operational Risk have been constituted to facilitate independent evaluation, monitoring and reporting of various risks.
 These groups function independent of the business groups and represent themselves at the Audit Committee of the Board of the company and also interface with the corresponding groups at ICICI Bank for a Group level oversight.